TraknPay/Checkout/README.md

 ## Quick Installation ##

+To get started, install Checkout via the Composer package manager:

     composer require traknpay/checkout

 ### Service Provider ###

+Next,register the Checkout service provider in the providers array of your config/app.php configuration file:

     TraknPay\Checkout\CheckoutServiceProvider::class

 ### Facade ###

+Add 'Checkout' facade in the aliases array of your config/app.php configuration file:

     'Checkout'=>TraknPay\Checkout\Facades\Checkout::class

 ### Configuration ###

+Publish the configuration:

     $ php artisan vendor:publish

 **config/traknpay_payment_gateway.php**

-This is the configuration file that Laravel will publish into it's config directory.
+This is the configuration file that Laravel will publish into your config directory.

 Open this file and provide values in following parameters